-In 2024, we expect the legal framework of CSRD to have an impact on our priorities.
-As we now face a new common framework related to ESG, we may make sure that our established routines correspond with our clients' expected demands, covered by the CSRD.
+In 2025, we expect the CSRD legal framework to significantly influence our priorities.
+As we adapt to a new common framework related to ESG, we will ensure that our established routines align with our clients' expected demands, as covered by the CSRD.